frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 }
 ```

 Don’t worry if you don’t know all the C++ syntax.
-I mean, I wish you did, but hey, we'll get there. **In competitive programming, excessive memory use can cause your program to exceed memory limits, though this isn’t very common in competitions.** Always keep an eye on space complexity, especially when using arrays, matrices, or other data structures that grow with input size.
+I mean, I wish you did, but hey, we'll get there. _In competitive programming, excessive memory use can cause your program to exceed memory limits, though this isn’t very common in competitions_.
+Always keep an eye on space complexity, especially when using arrays, matrices, or other data structures that grow with input size.
 Manage memory wisely to avoid crashes and penalties.
 And, there are penalties.

 ### 1.1.2.
 Order of Growth